+92-51-8434074[email protected]

 Candidates with any number of years of experience are welcome to apply for the Fellowship.
 You will be evaluated based on your Bachelor’s degree along with your work experience.
 Please make sure to add all of your educational qualifications, internships and work experience in the application.

-Teach For Pakistan has been running it’s Fellowship program in government schools in Islamabad.
-However, this year Teach For Pakistan has also entered into a partnership with the Federal Directorate of Education to ensure the programme is supported financially.
+Teach For Pakistan has been running its Fellowship program in government schools in Islamabad.
+Our partnership with the Federal Directorate of Education helps support the program financially.

 Along with the Federal Directorate of Education, Teach For Pakistan also receives support from a number of donors.
 Please find a detailed list of our donors here.